 Employee Medical Plan Covered Expenses

 The medical plan provides extensive and valuable benefits for you and your eligible dependents.
 Benefits are available for medically necessary services and supplies necessary to diagnose, care for, or treat a physical or medical condition.
-Any portion of a claim which is itemized as sales, excise or other taxes is not reimbursable.

 To be medically necessary, the service or supply must be: